58 new crosses honoring Oct. 1 victims return to Las Vegas Strip

 “We’re not going to cause any trouble; we just want to spread love to these families,” he said of his motivation for sticking to the script from previous years for “Crosses For Losses.”
 He added that he didn’t want to sound arrogant, but “I have a key to the city for doing this.”

-He was referencing a Key to the Las Vegas Strip that he was given for his efforts.
-Zanis makes and personalizes the crosses, each of which represents a person killed in the shooting.
+He was referencing a key to the Strip that he was given for his efforts.
+Zanis makes and personalizes the crosses, each of which represent a person killed in the shooting.

 Greg Zanis is back at the Welcome to Fabulous Las Vegas sign tonight with 58 new crosses to honor the victims of the Oct.
 1 shooting two years ago. pic.twitter.com/5ZIPax5pvI